By Gustavoblalmiras • Last updated: March 2026

 - insulated blanket (main warmth)

-- foil blanket (wind-blocking outer layer; also reflects heat)
+- foil/emergency blanket (wind-blocking outer layer; also reflects heat)

 Job 3: Keep hands functional

-Hand warmers are not “extra.”
+Hand warmers aren’t “extra.”
 If your hands don’t work, you can’t shovel, attach chains, or use tools.

 Engine heat warning (don’t ignore this)